Be the director of your own career with one of the nation’s best Master’s in Film degrees.

 - Digital + Media Theory

 RISD works closely with Brown University to provide social, academic, and shared resources among their pooled students.
 Students are therefore able to expand their knowledge and experiences through this unique program.
 RISD is consistently ranked as the top art and design school by U.S. News & World Report each year.

 California Institute of the Arts

 The California Institute of the Arts, known as CalArts, is located in Valencia, California.
 Specializing in the fine arts, CalArts offers BFA and MFA degrees through its six colleges.
 The School of Film/Video provides programs in everything from experimental animation to film directing.
+Features

 CalArts offers a comprehensive, three-year MFA in Film and Video.
 Students have a range of opportunities at CalArts, including an Integrated Media minor.
 This minor allows students who are specifically interested in cutting-edge technology to specialize in digital media.
 All students, however, will complete the core, which includes:

 - Filmmaking Fundamentals